 Vivekananda Rock Memorial: Named after the great philosopher and scholar Swami Vivekananda, the legend goes that this is the place that he meditated on to attain enlightenment.
-To respect and honor this, the memorial was built, including the huge statue of Vivekananda.
-It is a popular sport for visitors because of the scenic view and experience it offers to them.
+To respect and honor this, a memorial was built, including the huge statue of Vivekananda.
+It is a popular sport for visitors because of the scenic view and experiences it offers to them.
 People can take ferry rides to enjoy the calm beauty of the ocean.
-The place also has a museum featuring the literary works and the life of the great saint.
+The place also has a museum featuring literary works and the life of the great saint.

 Thanumalayan Temple: Sthanumalayan Kovil, with inscriptions that date back to the 9th century, the Thanumalayan temple or Sthanumalayan Kovil is dedicated to the trinity of Hinduism- Gods Shiva, Vishnu, and Brahma.
-The word ‘Sthanumalayan’ stands for Sthanu which means Shiva, Mal which means Vishnu and Aya which translates to Brahma.
+The word ‘Sthanumalayan’ stands for Sthanu which means Shiva, Mal which means Vishnu, and Aya which translates to Brahma.
 The major attraction of this temple comprises the four pillars which carry the inscriptions of ancient musicians and musical instruments.
-They are hence called the musical pillars.
+They are hence called musical pillars.
 The temple also contains a dance hall.

 Thiruvalluvar Statue: The renowned Tamil poet Thiruvalluvar, whose work, the Thirukkural is taught to every Tamilian in the state not just as a part of the educational curriculum but as a way of life, is honored here.
 The statue is a sight to behold, with a height of over 130 feet.
 It is placed on three huge pedestals which contain the entire Thirukurral, inscribed on them.
 A unique observation is that in the statue, the poet can be seen pointing three fingers to the sky-they stand for Agam, Porul, and Inbam-the three paragraphs of Thirukkural.
 The statue is located close to the Vivekananda Memorial and can easily be reached via ferry travel.

-Our Lady of Ransom Church: Considered an architectural marvel, Our Lady of Ransom Church is built in 15th-century gothic style, dedicated to Mother Mary.
+Our Lady of Ransom Church: Considered an architectural marvel, Our Lady of Ransom Church is built in 15th-century Gothic style, dedicated to Mother Mary.
 To represent the seven holy fruits, the church has seven doors and it is said that the Church Bell was imported from Italy in the 19th century.
 The wall carvings represent the coronation of Mother Mary and the twelve disciples of Christ.
 The main attraction of the church is the gold cross on the central tower.
-Since it is located close to the Kanyakumari beach, it is a great place to visit after a fun day at the beach.
+Since it is located close to Kanyakumari Beach, it is a great place to visit after a fun day at the beach.